-The educational program is planned to ensure the total growth of the individual, though premium is placed on the development of his mental and intellectual ability.
+The educational program is planned to ensure the total growth of the individual, though a premium is placed on the development of his mental and intellectual ability.
 The following four tips will be considered when planning educational programs.

 When a government designs a program of activities to be undertaken by the school, the objectives of the program are defined to meet the needs of the state.

-This could eventually lead to a conflict between the expectations of the society and the objectives of the school on one hand, and the expectations/interests of the student and the objectives of the school on the other hand.
+This could eventually lead to a conflict between the expectations of society and the objectives of the school on one hand, and the expectations/interests of the student and the objectives of the school on the other hand.

 In fact, the objectives of the learner are so often taken for granted that they almost become irrelevant.

 The discipline-centered curriculum operates with the assumption that all the participants are also presumed to operate within the same range of cognitive ability.

 But the child-centered or psychological curriculum is preferable.